yugahikida/multilevel-sbi/README.md

 ## Adding more experiment

 1. Prepare `input_list` and `condition_list`
--  The both should be lists of `Torch.tensor`,
+-  They both should be lists of `torch.Tensor`,
 -  Consider 2-level ML-NPE.
 Then
 	-  `input_list[0]` should be $\\{ \theta_i^{(0)}\\}^{n_0}$ and `input_list[1]` and `input_list[2]` shoud be $\\{ \theta_i^{(1)} \\}^{n_1}$
 	-  `condition_list[0]` should be $\\{x_i^{0}\\}^{n_0}$,  `condition_list[1]` and `condition_list[2]` should be $\\{x_i^{(0)}\\}^{n_1}$, and  $\\{x_i^{(1)}\\}^{n_1}$ (seed matched low-fidelity samples and high fidelity samples).